← Back to ResourcesBreed Guides

 The short answer

 Greyhounds are physiologically different from other dogs in ways that matter for vet care.
-Anesthesia metabolism, bloodwork ranges, cancer risk profile, deep-chested bloat risk, paw pad corns, thin-skin tearing, and bony pressure points all require breed-aware management.
-The single biggest mistake new Greyhound owners make: assuming a generalist Calgary vet knows these differences.
+Anesthesia metabolism, bloodwork ranges, cancer risk, deep-chested bloat risk, paw pad corns, thin-skin tearing, and bony pressure points all need breed-aware management.
+The biggest mistake new Greyhound owners make is assuming a generalist Calgary vet knows these differences.
 They don't, by default.
-Print this page or save it to your phone — bring it to every vet visit, especially before any procedure that involves anesthesia.
+Print this page or save it to your phone.
+Bring it to every vet visit, especially before any procedure with anesthesia.

 Before any Greyhound surgery or dental cleaning

 Tell your vet your dog is a Greyhound.
-Ask: (1) Have you done Greyhound anesthesia before?
+Ask three questions: (1) Have you done Greyhound anesthesia before?
 (2) Do you use Greyhound-specific protocols (avoid thiobarbiturates, lower-dose induction, longer recovery monitoring)?
 (3) Are you using Greyhound bloodwork reference ranges?
 If the answer to any is “no” or “not sure,” ask for a referral to a sighthound-experienced clinic before scheduling.

 Why are Greyhounds anesthesia-sensitive?